albar965/albar965.github.io/littlenavmap.md

 * Little Navmap can be run stand-alone or in **networked configuration** and can connect directly to the flight simulator.
 * An **automatic reconnection** option makes the start order of programs irrelevant.
 Running a networked setup needs the free *Little Navconnect* program which eases setup across two or more computers.
 * The program does not consume a lot of resources and can be run on **low end computers**.
+* **Help** available online \(can be downloaded as PDF, ePub or Mobi\) and also included as PDF with the program.
+* Help buttons in dialogs link to corresponding online help chapter.

 ## Links